Nethadun/Nethadun/README.md

 ### Hi there 👋I am Nethadun Wijesinghe

+💬 Ask me about

 “For the past four years, I’ve been working on backend development.
 I take an evaluative approach to solving issues and work through the process by trying out various solutions.
 I’m a self-starter and work well independently, but I’m also skilled at working in teams.
 I’m used to working in fast-paced environments and am very driven by goals and deadlines.”

-TECHNICAL SKILLS

 ### PROGRAMMING LANGUAGES SCRIPTING LANGUAGES
 Java, Php JavaScript, jQuery, Json, Ajax